Kayli/logspub/astrophysics.md

   - ultimately observable 79.4 bly

+## galaxies

+- there are several hundred billion galaxies in observable universe

-## milky way
+- milky way
   - age: 13 byo
   - size: 100 kly in diameter (when avg is 150kly??)
   - saggitarius a* active galactic nucleus
     - supermassive black hole at the center

 ## planetary systems